 A frozen embryo transfer (FET) is a procedure in which the frozen embryos from a previous fresh IVF cycle or donor egg cycle are thawed and then transferred back into the woman’s uterus.
 Frozen embryos remain viable for an infinite amount of time after the initial freeze.
 You may choose to do an FET cycle following an unsuccessful fresh IVF cycle or after a successful fresh IVF cycle if you’re ready to expand your family.

 Intracytoplasmic sperm injection (ICSI) is an assisted reproductive technology (ART) used to treat sperm-related infertility problems.
 ICSI is used to enhance the fertilization phase of in vitro fertilization (IVF) by injecting a single sperm into a mature egg.
-The fertilized egg is then placed in a woman’s uterus.
+The fertilized egg develops into an embryo, which is placed into the uterus several days later.